 Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required?
-Strategy July 2014 Design and Construction SPD (as amended 2016) Warrington transport planning and design guidance Change of use applications Retail and industrial development amended 2016).
-A block plan to show the location and if in a separate buildings then detail elevations of the building/structure.
-Further guidance is available in Warrington Design Guidance Note DGN1: Parking and Servicing .
-26. Rural Workers Dwellings Statement National Planning Policy Framework Warrington Borough Council Local Plan Core Strategy July 2014 New properties in the greenbelt that are necessary for essential workers The Statement should demonstrate a functional and financial case to assess: Evidence of the necessity for a rural worker to live at, or in close proximity to, their place of work to ensure the effective operation of an agricultural, forestry or similar land-based rural enterprise. the degree to which there is confidence that the enterprise will remain viable for the foreseeable future; whether the provision of an additional dwelling on site is essential for the continued viability of a farming business through the farm succession process; whether the need could be met through improvements to existing accommodation on the site, providing such improvements are appropriate taking into account their scale, appearance and the local context; and in the case of new enterprises, whether it is appropriate to consider granting permission for a temporary dwelling for a trial period.
+Design and Construction SPD (as amended 2016) Warrington transport planning and design guidance Change of use applications Retail and industrial development A block plan to show the location and if in a separate buildings then detail elevations of the building/structure.
+Further guidance is available in Warrington Design Guidance Note DGN1: Parking and Servicing.
+33. Rural Workers Dwellings Statement National Planning Policy Framework Warrington Local Plan 2021/22-2038/39 Policy GB1 - Green Belt New properties in the greenbelt that are necessary for essential workers The Statement should demonstrate a functional and financial case to assess: Evidence of the necessity for a rural worker to live at, or in close proximity to, their place of work to ensure the effective operation of an agricultural, forestry or similar land-based rural enterprise. the degree to which there is confidence that the enterprise will remain viable for the foreseeable future; whether the provision of an additional dwelling on site is essential for the continued viability of a farming business through the farm succession process; whether the need could be met through improvements to existing accommodation on the site, providing such improvements are appropriate taking into account their scale, appearance and the local context; and in the case of new enterprises, whether it is appropriate to consider granting permission for a temporary dwelling for a trial period.
 Note that: Employment on an assembly or food packing line, or the need to accommodate seasonal workers, will generally not be sufficient to justify building isolated rural dwellings.
+More information can be found here.